The following information is aimed at current trade effluent dischargers and those that may wish to discharge trade effluent in the future.

 If you plan to discharge trade effluent from a household premises you will need to contact Anglian Water directly by calling 03457 145 145.
 Please tell the Customer Services Advisor that you wish to discharge trade effluent from a household premises, give them your location and say that you would like to speak to one of our Catchment Quality Team.

 The trade effluent consent is specific to you, your premises and the process from which the trade effluent is discharged.
 It will contain conditions such as:

 Additional conditions may be imposed to control or exclude any persistent or harmful substances in the discharge.
 All conditions and limits in the consent are legally binding and failure to comply with these can result in prosecution.

 Monitoring and sampling

 From time to time our Catchment Quality Team will contact you or visit your premises and may sample your trade effluent to assess the quality of the discharge and to determine the strength of the effluent for wholesale charging purposes.
-Some types of trade effluent discharge are comparatively innocuous and may not be sampled on a frequent basis.
-Discharges that represent the highest potential risk will be sampled weekly.
+Trade effluent discharges which are comparatively innocuous will be sampled less frequently than those that represent a higher potential risk.